wapiflapi/villoc/pintool/README.md

 # Villoc Pintool
-This a pintool which aims to create an ltrace compatible output for heap management functions which can be visualised by villoc.
+This is a pintool which aims to create an ltrace compatible output for heap management functions which can be visualised by villoc.
 # Build and Run
 To Build run: